learn-co-curriculum/devops-m1-package-management/README.md

 ## Package Managers

 A **package manager** is a software tool that can be used to install, update, and manage software (packages) on a system.
-A **package** is simply a collection and files and data that make up a piece of software or library.
+A **package** is simply a collection of files and data that make up a piece of software or library.

 Package managers also automatically manage *dependencies* for packages, which are other packages required for a package to run.